ravendb/docs/version_3/docs/client-api/commands/indexes/get.dotnet.markdown

 **Parameters**

+start
+:   Type: string
-- start - number of documents that should be skipped
+Number of documents that should be skipped

+pageSize
+:   Type: int
-- pageSize - maximum number of documents that will be retrieved
+Maximum number of documents that will be retrieved

 **Return Value**